aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Landgate's role incorporates managing property ownership and transfer records, as well as property valuations to government agencies {Anonymous:x1iQOCOB}.
 Vital to society in the connected age, Landgate is Western Australia's leading spatial data agency.
 Landgate has successfully commercialised spatial data creation and access.
 Their cumulative efforts considerably lessened their dependence on funding from the state government.
 The success of this strategy has lead to a projected 5% increase in the number of datasets served through the 2015/16 financial year {Anonymous:2015va}.

-[ ] Diagram organisation of Landgate, WALIS etc.
+[ ] Diagram organisation of Landgate, WALIS, etc.

 The Western Australian Land Information System (WALIS) is a partnership between government agencies, the private sector and the community.
 Their aim is to improve access to location information for the betterment of the Western Australian community {LocationInformationStrategyProgramCoordinationTeam:2012te}.
 The Shared Location Information Platform (SLIP) is WALIS's spatial data portal, the Western Australian government's Spatial Data Infrastructure (SDI), managed by Landgate.
 The portal presents datasets owned and maintained by authoritative agencies, standardises data formats and simplifies access.